-William Rosco Leake, better known as Willi Ninja, was an African American dancer and choreographer.
-Known as the godfather of voguing, he appeared in “Paris is Burning”, a documentary film about the New York ball scene and the lives of the Black and Latino LGBT+ members involved.
+William Rosco Leake, or Willi Ninja, was an African American dancer and choreographer.
+Known as the godfather of voguing, he appeared in “Paris is Burning," a documentary film about the New York ball scene and the lives of the Black and Latino LGBTQ+ members involved.

 House of Ninja

 Willi was a prominent figure in the New York drag ball scene.
 Balls were parties thrown by queer people starting in the 1920s as a way to come together in a safe space and have some fun.
 With rising political race tensions through the 50’s and 60’s the scene was fractured and balls became segregated, often with black or black and Latino-only houses competing.
 Houses in the scene were not formed until the early 70’s starting with the first house, the House of LeBeija.